LegacyUpdate/mingw-for-legacy-update/README.md

 # Stage 3: Install the headers for the x86 version.

+This package includes the headers for the Win32 API provided by MinGW, and is needed for all of the packages used in the toolchain.

 ```
 sh ../scripts/001-headers-install-x86.sh
 ```

 # Stage 4: Install Binutils for the x86 version.

+Binutils provides the linker for the GNU Toolchain as well as several other useful utilities for using ELF (and in our case later) PE binaries and libraries.
+In our case it also includes utilities for creating DLLs, manipulating Windows resources, and more.

 ```
 sh ../scripts/002-binutils-x86.sh